barburevencu/codingLooksOpenCV/README.md

 ```
 python openCV.py NAME-OF-VIDEO.mp4 NAME-OF-OUTPUT-FILE.xlsx
 ```

-## Initializing relevant parameters
+### Initializing relevant parameters
-First, the program will ask you to pass it the subject ID, then the experimental order.
+First, the program will ask you to pass it the *subject ID* and the *experimental order*.
 This information will be appended to the output file, and will come handy in data analysis to match the observation to information about experimental manipulation.

+Them, it will ask you to specify which *task* you want to code (1: preferential looking, 2: looking time).

-## Video
+### Video view
 The first frame of the video will then appear on your screen, with the frame number superimposed in orange.

-### Video Navigation
+#### Video Navigation
 Use the keyboard arrows to navigate:

 <kbd>&#8594;</kbd>: Advance one frame
 <kbd>&#8592;</kbd>: Go back one frame
 <kbd>&#8593;</kbd>: Skip 100 frames
 <kbd>&#8595;</kbd>: Go back 50 frames

+## Coding looking behavior

 ### Coding: Key Semantics
 #### Gaze